oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

 This has become even more apparent to me as I have slowly introduced my 4-year-old daughter to them.
 Below are a couple of games that I feel have had unique and interesting benefits for her.

 # Super Mario Bros.
 Simple controls, slow enemies, catchy music.
 The original Super Mario turned out to be the perfect laboratory for my kid to learn trial and error.
-After watching us play she dove right in...and immediately died.
+After watching us play she dove right in. . .and immediately died.
 She then tried again and again, each time experimenting with new ideas that might help her get a little further.

 ![Super Mario Bros 1-1](/img/2020/games/mario_1_1.jpeg)

-    "I keep dying...I need to try harder"
+    "I keep dying. . .I need to try harder"
         - My daughter

 At times it was frustrating for her and she didn't want to play again.
 But inevitably days later she would ask to play and continued to test her metal.
 It took several weeks, but eventually she made it to 1-4 and beat the first bowser on the bridge.
-She was so proud of herself...but did not want to play that level ever again.
+She was so proud of herself. . .but did not want to play that level ever again.
 (We showed her how to find the warp tunnels, which added several more weeks to her play time)

 # Thomas was alone
 Who knew a bunch of colored squares and rectangles had deep personalities?